Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

   });

   // List queues
-  const serviceURL = new ServiceURL(
+  const blobServiceClient = new QueueServiceClient(
     // When using AnonymousCredential, following url should include a valid SAS or support public access `https://${account}.queue.core.windows.net`,
     pipeline